vincentius93/gosocket/README.md

 - Send Broadcast to all connected client
 - Publish Message to all connected client on channels
 - Send Message to specific client
+- Server Allow to disconnect all client from specific channel

 ## Usage
 #### User connection